dovecancode/novice-craft/README.md

 # Novice Project

-This is the main repository for all my novice projects.
+This is the main repository for all of my novice projects.

 |  #  | Project                                                                              | Live Demo                                        |
 | :-: | ------------------------------------------------------------------------------------ | ------------------------------------------------ |